spacetimeengineer/steamware/README.md

-*Note from the author*

-Steamware is a potent technology.
-If you dont know what to print, print steamware.

-What is STEAMWare?
+What is steamware?
 ==================

-**steamware** refers to an open source modular part family (much like legos) and the software utilities which generate them. **steamware** aims to make a fully open source baseline solution for high integrity-hardware generation for 3D print or otherwise.
-The hope is that this style of manufacturing will act as a catalyst and overwhelm traditional manufacturing schools of thought and will reveal decentralized manufactured a more serious approach in the arena of manufacturing.
-These parts are hyper modular and carry infinite permutations which can be designed and generated on the fly. **steamware** has a very useful property where the configurations can be visually discerned or mentally encoded, measured and calculated.
-This makes labeling a non-requirement which is powerful.
+Science-technology-engineering-art-mathematics ware; (**steamware**) refers to an open source modular part family (much like legos) and the software utilities which generate them. **steamware** aims to make a fully open source defacto baseline solution for high integrity-hardware generation for 3D print or otherwise.
+The hope is that this style of manufacturing will act as a catalyst to overwhelm traditional manufacturing schools of thought and will reveal decentralized manufactured a more serious approach in the arena of manufacturing.
+Additionally research and development is generally expected to be faster.
+These parts are hyper modular and carry infinite permutations which can be designed and generated on the fly.
+Also **steamware** has a very useful property where the configurations can be visually discerned, encoded, measured and calculated.

-You may think of **steamware** as xa digital free part supply house where the parts are modular and infinite and really cool.

-**steamware** is not a company but a repository which provides free parts.
-The only cost is the material for 3D prining or otherwise and the energy needeed to make it.
-The desing and labeling component is taken care of from the outset.

-**steamware** provides infinite parts and all with garenteed modular properties.

-**steamware** is a python script which builds openSCAD files that point to parts.

-How does Steameare work?
+How does steamware work?
 =======================
 This steamware.py script generates openscad code.